fread-ink/fread-vagrant/README.md

 Alright just look at the bootstrap.sh file in the [fread vagrant repo](https://github.com/fread-ink/fread-vagrant) and set up your own Ubuntu 12.04 system with the right depdencies installed :)

-# Compiling initrd
+# Compiling the initramfs

-The first thing to do is compile the initrd (initial ramdisk) since we'll be compiling a kernel with a built-in initrd.
+The first thing to do is compile the initramfs (initial ram filesystem) since we'll be compiling a kernel with a built-in initramfs.

 We'll use buildroot to compile a minimal buildroot that uses uclibc and busybox.

-First you need a buildroot that's been configured to build an iMX 5 initrd:
+First you need a buildroot that's been configured to build an iMX 5 initramfs:

 ```
 cd ~/